Jackiecrazy/WarDance/README.txt

 - Regeneration also is multiplied by your current health percentage.
 - Posture will not regenerate while rolling or attacking; chanting does not affect it.
 - This means that while weight plays a factor (49%), the real deal-breaker is health.
 Defeating an enemy requires wearing down their health to make staggering easier.
 - At 0 posture the entity is knocked back and staggered, taking 1.5x damage and losing 5 armor.
 The entity cannot perform any action during this time.
 The stagger ends after 0.5s(+%missing hp*3) or after taking physical damage thrice.
-Posture regenerates during stagger, so the entity doesn’t get stun-locked.
+Posture is instantly filled after the stagger to prevent stun-locking.
 Combo: continuous attacks will improve your combat efficacy... just don’t get interrupted.
 Heavily inspired by DMC, Scourgebringer and other action games.
 - Combo is gained by a buildup bar, taking about 5 normal attacks to gain a tier.
 - The bar increases from any attack, whether they were parried or not.